Written by 5:28 pm Art & Culture, Blog, Local Makers & Artists, Things To Do, Waterloo Views: 1

 Food and Nearby Cafés

-If you plan a longer visit, you can extend your day by exploring nearby Uptown Waterloo, where many local restaurants and dessert spots offer everything from brunch to fine dining.
+If you plan a longer visit, you can extend your day by exploring local restaurants in Uptown Waterloo or relaxing with a coffee at one of the neighbourhood cafés.

 How to Get There